garywige/axicom-scripting-training/README.md

-# axicom-scripting-training
+# PowerShell Scripting

-These scripts are to be used for learning PowerShell.
-Each script introduces a collection of new topics on top of the previous script.
-If you are new to PowerShell, please open the [README.md file in the Lesson 1 folder](./Lesson%201) to get started.
+This project is an attempt at teaching a programming novice how to code using PowerShell.
+PowerShell is an excellent scripting language to use on Windows.
+For small "console" apps that don't require a fancy GUI, there's a good chance that PowerShell can do what you need it to.
+If you are new to PowerShell and interested in learning it, please open the [README.md file in the Lesson 1 folder](./Lesson%201) to get started.